 In Japan, LIXIL is developing human resources policies and work environments to facilitate a range of effective working styles that suit individual circumstances.

 In FYE2021, we updated our remote working policy, which includes work-from-home practices popularized during the COVID-19 pandemic, to make it more flexible to use.
 We also replaced our former flextime system around core working hours with a new Superflex system that will make it even easier for employees to independently select their working hours.

-Even in a post-COVID world, LIXIL does not intend to return to conventional ways of working, but rather intends to continue to embrace flexible workstyles.
-In that vein, in FYE2022, we set flexible guidelines around whether employees could work from home depending on the nature of their job and their working environment, and developed various allowances to facilitate this process.
+LIXIL does not intend to return to conventional ways of working, but rather intends to continue to embrace flexible workstyles.
+In that vein, in FYE2022, we created clear definitions for “work-from-home employees,” who would be expected to work remotely, and “commuter employees,” who would be expected to commute to their site of business, depending on the type of job and work environment, and we have set up new allowances for remote working.

 We also formally introduced a system that permits employees to work concurrently for other organizations to encourage diverse and flexible workstyles and boost employee autonomy.

 We are making changes to enable working styles tailored to the different stages of an employee’s life, such as childcare or nursing care.

 Alongside LIXIL’s efforts in workstyle reform, we relocated headquarters in November 2022 to streamline office space and leverage the workplace as a space for communication, collaboration, and connection between people that will fuel the creation of new ideas and greater operational efficiencies.